 The purpose and intent of the cannabis regulatory ordinance is to provide access to adult-use cannabis for persons aged 21 and over as authorized AUMA ("Proposition 64") approved by the California Voters in 2016, while imposing sensible regulations on the use of land to protect the City's residents, neighborhoods, and businesses from disproportionately negative impacts.
-It is the purpose and intent of the proposed Municipal Code amendments herein in conjunction with the proposed cannabis regulatory ordinance to regulate the commercial cultivation, processing, manufacturing, testing, sale, delivery and distribution of cannabis and cannabis products in a responsible manner to protect the health, safety, and welfare of the residents of the City and to enforce rules and regulations consistent with state law.
+It is the purpose and intent of the Municipal Code in conjunction with the cannabis regulatory ordinance, to regulate the commercial cultivation, processing, manufacturing, testing, sale, delivery and distribution of cannabis and cannabis products in a responsible manner to protect the health, safety, and welfare of the residents of the City and to enforce rules and regulations consistent with State law.